Post Logo positioned on a street

 Recipient data will be processed in the distribution centre for a maximum of 3 years from the time the item was recorded.

-Data on certified letter mail items can be processed for a maximum of 5 years from the start of storage.
+Data on tracked letter mail items can be processed for a maximum of 5 years from the start of storage.

 With whom are we allowed to share your data?